Have curtains in your home that need to be lined, but it sounded too complicated? Here’s the cheapest and easiest way to line curtains in your home.

 There are lightweight cotton liner materials.
-There are heavier cotton liner (that almost resemble cotton duck) materials.
-There are liners made of insulating materials.
+There are heavier curtain lining (that almost resemble cotton duck) materials.
+There is curtain lining made of insulating materials.
 There are also blackout liner materials.

 For this room, I wanted a lightweight cotton material.
 If you go to the fabric store, liner material like that will cost you between $7.00 to $8.00 a yard.
 For a standard curtain, you can spend up to $30 on liner material and more if it’s blackout or insulated material.

 If you want the easiest way to line curtains?

 The easiest (and cheapest) option to line curtains is a sheet

 ISN’T IT BRILLIANT?

 I buy all my sheet like this from WalMart.
 A single flat white top sheet from the Mainstays Line will cost you $6.07.
 Not $25.
 Not $35.
 Right around $6.00 to line each curtain.